odoo/documentation/content/developer/howtos/website_themes/navigation.rst

    * - mega_menu_classes
      - Custom classes to be added to the main element
    * - mega_menu_content
-     - The default content of the mega menu
+     - Default content of the mega menu

 Custom template
 ---------------